comment

 This is a genuine fossil

-Brontothere is an ancient mammal That roamed the area of Badlands National Park about 38-34 million years ago.
+Brontothere is an ancient mammal that roamed the area of Badlands National Park about 38-34 million years ago.
 Badlands brontotheres are also known as Megacerops coloradensis in scientific literature.
 Sometimes called “titanothere,” its name means “thunder beast,” referring to how a traveling herd of massive brontotheres may have sounded long ago, thundering through ancient environments.

 Share this Product